 That is why the world's leading providers of software systems to military and government end users have increasingly trusted Lynx; because of our proven record of delivering innovative platform solutions that meet project requirements while reducing project costs and cutting time to market.

 From its inception, Lynx has embraced open standards such as UNIX and POSIX®.
 Our solutions enable developers of embedded applications to leverage the reuse of existing code, 3rd-party commercial solutions, and open-source applications seamlessly, with unrivaled interoperability and portability among the various platforms.
 We are also active in industry committees and groups that shape and maintain standards—such as OMG (Object Management Group), Open Group Future Airborne Capability Environment (FACE) Consortium, ensuring that our customers’ needs are met by the standards we support, keeping our open systems current as standards evolve.

 LynxSecure is the software foundation for the LYNX MOSA.ic™ Modular Development and Integration Framework.
-It is simple and elegant platform technology—a true separation kernel—that controls hardware resources according to an intuitive information flow modeling language.
 It was designed to satisfy real-time, high assurance computing requirements used to regulate military and industrial computing environments, such as NIST, NSA Common Criteria (NIAP), and NERC CIP.

 LynxOS-178 —a component of LYNX MOSA.ic—is a native POSIX hard real-time partitioning operating system (RTOS) certified to DO-178B/C DAL A and the only OS awarded a Reusable Software Component (RSC) certificate from the FAA.